samelstob/notes/management-notes/manager_tools/career-search-notes.md

 * Attends lectures of IET, and occaisionally London Java Communiity, and Software Craftmanship meetups
 * Managed the core development team made up of a wide range of experience and skills, from 0 to 10 years.
 The team was 7 people at it's largest point, but has been 5 people for the majority of the time.
 *

+* How did you find out about the job?
+Did you network to find your job?
+How deeply?
+** DAR: University placement programme - fell into it ** Triometric: University careers website - friend recommend I apply ** Shit jobs - Agency
+* What did you like about the job before you started?
+What were your expectations?
+How closely did your expectations match reality?
+** DAR: Audio, exceed expectations
+** Triometric: Nothing, except the interviewers, exceed expectations
+* Why did you leave?
+Was it a culture fit?
+Was it something different?
+** DAR: Waited until redundancy
+** Triometric: Waited until now
+You have some other questions to ponder:

+* What circumstances provide you the most satisfaction in this job?
+** DAR: Learning new things, becoming proficient, positive feedback, making a contribution ** Trio: Learning new things, positive feedback, like minded people, things improving, making a difference/contribution
+* What patterns do you tend to create for yourself?
+** SMEs with a single product
+** Stay perhaps beyond when I am enjoying or learning things
+* How did you feel while doing your career line?
+** Sad at shit jobs.
+Confused about management versus technical.
+* How do you react to positive events?
+To negative ones?
+** React quite strongly either way.